darkmatter91/iot-scout/README.md

 ## License

 This project is licensed under the MIT License.
-See the  file for details.